jpage8580/GTUltra/readme_gtultra.txt

-F3 in order list now selects correct patterns for patttern view New palette system, replacing the single gtskins.bin file (Up to 16 Individual, human readable palette files are loaded at startup from gtpalette folder) Palette editor changed to full 8 bit resolution Palette editor saves individual palette files Increased palette skinning options
+F3 in order list now selects correct patterns for patttern view New palette system, replacing the single gtskins.bin file (Up to 16 Individual, human readable palette files are loaded at startup from gtpalette folder) Palette changed to full 8 bit resolution
+Palette editor saves individual palette files Increased palette skinning options to 16
 Increased charset size to 2 banks of 256 chars
 New charset (thank you to LMan)
 New skins (thank you to LMan and Jammer)
+SDL2 support
+Added MIDI port selection window (Shift-Click on the keyboard icon) ctrl-Left / ctrl-Right to select previous / next position (emulating clicking the buttons on the transport bar)